ironwolf86/RP4Win/README.md

 All system subdirectories will be added to the folder specified.<br/>
 Example:<br/>
-If E:\\ROMS is specified the following folders will be created
+If `E:\ROMS` is specified the following folders will be created:

 E:\ROMS\3do
 E:\ROMS\ags